 There are, however, many, many mental mistakes more that are distorting your world view.
 So stay alert and keep learning.
 And whatever you do, don’t think ‘I know you are, but what am I’ as that’s the biggest mental mistake of them all.

 Want more of my psychology insight?
-Then check out my articles about Need to Belong and the Digital Nomad Personality.
+Then check out my articles about Need to Belong as well as its sister article about community.
+Also, take a look to see if you have a Digital Nomad Personality.
 Want more stuff like this?
 Then leave a comment and if there is enough interest I’ll write another one.